bgp/stayrtr/README.md

 For instance, if the original JSON fetched contains the ROA: `10.0.0.0/24-24 AS65001`, it will be removed.

-The JSON exported by GoRTR will contain the overrides and the file can be signed again.
+The JSON exported by StayRTR will contain the overrides and the file can be signed again.
-Others GoRTR can be configured to fetch the ROAs from the filtering GoRTR: the operator manages one SLURM file on a leader GoRTR.
+Others StayRTR can be configured to fetch the ROAs from the filtering StayRTR: the operator manages one SLURM file on a leader StayRTR.

 ## Debug the content